Yacoby/cs-large-practical/doc/README.md

 While I haven't gone to that extreme in this project, where I have thought that comments may be needed in the implementation I have instead re-factored the code to attempt to make it more readable.
-I also tried to avoid using primative types where possible and instead used objects, for example TimeSpan.
+I also tried to avoid using primitive types where possible and instead used objects, for example TimeSpan.